centreon/centreon-documentation/fr/releases/centreon-core.md

 ### 20.04.6

+*28 octobre 2020*

 > Newly shared views do not break widget preferences.
 > But, if you have already broken widget preferences for users who add a shared
 > view, you'll need to:
 >
-> * Login centreon web with the user who shares the custom view
+> - Login centreon web with the user who shares the custom view
-> * Switch to the custom view with broken preferences for other users
+> - Switch to the custom view with broken preferences for other users
-> * Click on "Share view", and then click on "Share"
+> - Click on "Share view", and then click on "Share"
 >
 > This will restore preferences for other users

-#### Enhancements

-* [Event View] Be able to create and save filters
-* [Event View] Be able to filter on status output
-* [Event View] Be able to re order manage saved filters
-* [Event View] Be able to re-order filter name
-* [Event View] Be able to rename and delete saved filters
-* [Event View] Be able to use custom filters
-* [Event View] Host details - Display info in the timeline
-* [Event View] Service details - Display info in the timeline

-#### Bug fixes

-* [ACL] Incorrect inheritance of categories/severities for services
-* [API] Acknowledgement : inconsistency between doc & payload
-* [CLAPI] Add getparams
-* [CLAPI] Carriage return and line feed breaks comments
-* [Configuration] Dependencies not deleted when last parent deleted
-* [Configuration] Improve message to use Remote Server as proxy
-* [Configuration] Issue with anomaly detection json output and proxy
-* [Configuration] Unable to import MIB
-* [Dashboard] Time is shown in epoch format on the dashboard timeline
-* [Event View] Fail in pagination
-* [Event View] Graph: "invalide date" displayed when switching the period + French wrong translation
-* [Event View] Refresh the panel when the user clicks on the refresh button in details pages
-* [Event View] When you empty the ack windows, it starts an infinite load
-* [Event View] Information on screen not updated after checks
-* [Eventlog] Acknowledged alerts status show "OK" but it's wrong
-* [Graphs][legacy pages] 1000/1024 graph template ignored
-* [Internal/API/Chart] Centreon db configuration name hard coded
-* [Monitoring] Status output not correctly displayed with chinese characters
-* [Remote-Server] incorrect url to contact Centreon Central Server
-* [UI] Incoherent paging information display
-* [Widgets] Can't change position of widgets
-* [Widgets] Parameters are deleted when importing/deleting/importing a custom view

-#### Security fixes

-* [API] Information Disclosure in centreon_wiki internal API
-* [API] Cross-site Scripting (XSS) Reflected in centreon_wiki internal API
-* [Administration] Horizontal privilege escalation / session takeover
-* [Configuration] Cross Site Scripting in widget rename
-* [Configuration] RCE in SNMP trap import
-* [Configuration] SQL Injection in "Configuration > Host categories"
-* [Configuration] SQL Injection in "Configuration > Service Groups"
-* [Configuration] SQL Injection in "Configuration > Service categories"
-* [Knowledge-Base] Password in plain text in "Configuration > Knowledge base" menu
-* [Platform Status] Fix vulnerability for file loading
+#### Améliorations

+- [Event View] Be able to create and save filters
+- [Event View] Be able to filter on status output
+- [Event View] Be able to re order manage saved filters
+- [Event View] Be able to re-order filter name
+- [Event View] Be able to rename and delete saved filters
+- [Event View] Be able to use custom filters
+- [Event View] Host details - Display info in the timeline
+- [Event View] Service details - Display info in the timeline

+#### Correctifs

+- [ACL] Incorrect inheritance of categories/severities for services
+- [API] Acknowledgement : inconsistency between doc & payload
+- [CLAPI] Add getparams
+- [CLAPI] Carriage return and line feed breaks comments
+- [Configuration] Dependencies not deleted when last parent deleted
+- [Configuration] Improve message to use Remote Server as proxy
+- [Configuration] Issue with anomaly detection json output and proxy
+- [Configuration] Unable to import MIB
+- [Dashboard] Time is shown in epoch format on the dashboard timeline
+- [Event View] Fail in pagination
+- [Event View] Graph: "invalide date" displayed when switching the period + French wrong translation
+- [Event View] Refresh the panel when the user clicks on the refresh button in details pages
+- [Event View] When you empty the ack windows, it starts an infinite load
+- [Event View] Information on screen not updated after checks
+- [Eventlog] Acknowledged alerts status show "OK" but it's wrong
+- [Graphs][legacy pages] 1000/1024 graph template ignored
+- [Internal/API/Chart] Centreon db configuration name hard coded
+- [Monitoring] Status output not correctly displayed with chinese characters
+- [Remote-Server] incorrect url to contact Centreon Central Server
+- [UI] Incoherent paging information display
+- [Widgets] Can't change position of widgets
+- [Widgets] Parameters are deleted when importing/deleting/importing a custom view

+#### Correctifs de sécurité

+- [API] Information Disclosure in centreon_wiki internal API
+- [API] Cross-site Scripting (XSS) Reflected in centreon_wiki internal API
+- [Administration] Horizontal privilege escalation / session takeover
+- [Configuration] Cross Site Scripting in widget rename
+- [Configuration] RCE in SNMP trap import
+- [Configuration] SQL Injection in "Configuration > Host categories"
+- [Configuration] SQL Injection in "Configuration > Service Groups"
+- [Configuration] SQL Injection in "Configuration > Service categories"
+- [Knowledge-Base] Password in plain text in "Configuration > Knowledge base" menu
+- [Platform Status] Fix vulnerability for file loading

 ### 20.04.5

+*10 août 2020*

-#### Bug fixes
+#### Correctifs

 - [Reporting] Reporting is broken when a host is renamed
 - [Monitoring] Service limit when sending an external command